rbrglez/open-logic/doc/tutorials/OloFixTutorial.md

 | :--: | :--: | :---: | :-----: | :------------------------------------ |
 | 165  | 324  |   2   | 309 MHz | Saturation of output adder (3 levels) |

-309 MHz are a relatively high frequency for such a device.
+309 MHz is a relatively high frequency for such a device.
 This demonstrates that _olo_fix_ is perfectly suited for implementing high performance processing (e.g. SDR or video processing).

 ## Step 7: VHDL Testbench